adulau/pmf/raw.md

 .# Abstract

 This document describes the Programming Methodology Framework also known under the PMF methodology.
 The methodology is based on the manifesto written by Zed A. Shaw [@?PROGRAMMING-MF-MANIFESTO] which describes a natural approach to software engineering with a strong focus on the act of programming.
-The PM methodology uses a soft naming to allow for a non-partisan reference to official engineering or project documents describing one of the most used software engineering methodologies.
+The PMF methodology uses a soft naming to allow for a non-partisan reference to official engineering or project documents describing one of the most used software engineering methodologies.

 {mainmatter}